rbgvictoria/keybase-redevelopment/source/docs/processing-keys.md

   }
 ```

-If a key has sub-keys, it needs to be split up into a main key and sub-keys:
+If a key has subkeys, it needs to be split up into a main key and subkeys:

 ```php
 $inKeys = $inKey->groupBy('subkey');